-The Vulnerability, Consequences, and Adaptation Planning Scenarios (VCAPS) process was developed to allow decision makers in small municipalities to explore the potential outcomes and consequences of climate change in their towns, along with pathways to help plan and prepare.
+The Vulnerability, Consequences, and Adaptation Planning Scenarios (VCAPS) process was developed to help decision makers in small municipalities explore the potential outcomes and consequences of climate change in their towns, along with pathways to help plan and prepare.
 The process has been used in over 15 U.S. communities, including 8 in the Carolinas.
 For example, the City of Folly Beach, SC incorporated adaptation strategies generated during a VCAPS workshop into their Sea Level Rise Adaptation Report.
 Learn more at vcapsforplanning.org.

-In addition to stakeholder engagements that are part of individual research and projects, CISA conducts a wide range of outreach and engagement activities to help create and foster climate information networks in the Carolinas.
+In addition to stakeholder engagements that are part of individual research and projects, CISA conducts a wide range of outreach and engagement activities to help create and support climate information networks in the Carolinas.
 The Carolinas Climate Resilience Conference is held bi-annually to provide an in-person opportunity for information exchange and networking.
-CISA also supports a broader network of climate adaptation practitioners in the Southeast through leadership roles with the Southeast & Caribbean Climate Community of Practice.
+More information about this event is available at www.cisa.sc.edu/ccrc.